-Illinois Collection Agencies are required to register and obtain a bond in the amount of $25,000.
-The bond ensures that a collection agency will remit money owed to a creditor and helps eliminate abusive debt collecting actions.
+An Illinois Collection Agency is required to register and obtain a surety bond in the amount of $25,000.
+The surety bond ensures that a collection agency will remit money owed to a creditor and helps eliminate abusive debt collecting actions.

 A collection agency must apply for registration through the Illinois Department of Finance and Professional Regulation.
 Operating a collection agency without a license is a violation of the Collection Agency Act.

 Complete the application for registration, personal/employment history, financial statement, employee identity list, trust account financial report, and branch application if applicable.

 Applicants will need to obtain a $25,000 surety bond.